ligsnf/FIT3077-9mensmorris/README.md

 5. run "npm run preview" command
 6. ctrl + click on link to "http://localhost:4173/" in the terminal
 7. play the game

+## How to play
+(for current implementation - sprint 2)
+1. Click on a position on the board to place a piece.
+2. Once you have no pieces left, click on a piece that has empty positions adjacent to it.
+This will select that piece and it will have a green shadow.
+The valid moves will be highlighted, and click one of those positions to move the piece there.
+Otherwise, click on the same piece to deselect it.